genesiscommunitysuccess/docs/docs/03_server-modules/03_request-server/02_basics.md

 Let's make things really simple.
 - A Request Server is a component that supplies static data to the front end of your application.
-- You define your application's Request Reply in a kotlin script file.
+- You define your application's Request Reply in a kotlin script file  _application-name_**-reqrep.kts**.
+This file should be in the _application-name_-script-config module.
 - In this file, you define specific `requestReply` codeblocks, each of which is designed to supply different sets of data; this could be a table or view, or just a subset of the fields in a table or view.
 - A `requestReply` can include a number of other subtleties, such as `where` clauses or ranges, so that you can create code that matches your precise requirements.
 - If you use AppGen to build from your dictionary, then a basic kts file will be built automatically for you, covering all the tables and views in your data model.
 You can edit this file to add sophistication to the component.